Shamus03/MCBannerMaker/README.md

-A horrbile inefficient yet completely functional banner maker for Minecraft.
+A horrbily inefficient yet completely functional banner maker for Minecraft.

 The actual coding took around an hour, but putting each pattern in manually took around 4-5 hours of work after that.